MadhavAgrawal65/Project-Exhibition/README.md

 Swachh Bharat Sprint

-This repository is for the HTML5 Group Project developed by group 26.
+This repository is for the Project Exhibition developed by group 26.
 The project is a Javascript-based game that can be run by simply downloading the repository and opening the index.html file in your browser.